-WordPress is still the content management system to beat in 2018.
+WordPress is still the content management system to beat.
 It has continued to grow and now powers around 30% of all websites globally.

-Earlier this year we set out to look at the impact of massive WordPress adoption on your average Australian business owner.
-We called this series the “State of WordPress in 2018” series.
-This article is part 1 of the series and is focused on website speed.
+We set out to look at the impact of massive WordPress adoption on your average Australian business owner.

 The effect of website speed has been studied and cited widely and many conclude that a 1 second increase in website speed can cause almost 10% of visitors to abandon their quest to reach you.